Skip to main content

 • Reach out to your account manager to make sure your application is authorized for IdV.
 If it isn’t, they can work with you to determine the right service level for your application.

-• If your application is authorized for IdV, go to the dashboard and update the Level of Service value to “Identity Verification Permitted.”
+• If your application is authorized for IdV, go to the portal and update the Level of Service value to “Identity Verification Permitted.”

 • If this is a production instance, submit a Zendesk request to deploy that change to production.